otepoti/DataProj/CodeBook.md

 averaging).
 The originals also contained more features derived from the raw
 measurements: these were excluded from _tidy.txt_.

-Finally, columns including the subject identifier and activity name, taken from separate files in the original data set, were added to the table of variable data.
+Columns including the subject identifier and activity name, taken from separate files in the original data set, were added to the table of variable data.

 List of variable labels: